oshiomah1/oshiomah1.github.io/_posts/2023-1-31-Week_3_Walkthrough.md

 # Questions for today's turn-in:

 1. What is the N50 of the contigs (*not* the scaffolds) from the example assembly?
-(Go back and repeat the procedure to run `contig_stats.pl` on the scaffolds from the example assembly, but choose `contigs.fasta` instead of `scaffolds.fasta`)
+(Go back and repeat the procedure to run `contig_stats.pl` on the scaffolds from the example assembly, but choose `contigs.fasta` instead of `scaffolds.fasta`) *5pts*

 2. What differentiates contigs from scaffolds?
-Should an assembly yield more scaffolds than contigs, or vice versa?
+Should an assembly yield more scaffolds than contigs, or vice versa? *3pts*

-3. What is the length of the largest contig in your sample's assembly?
+3. What is the length of the largest contig in your sample's assembly? *2pts*

+4. Provide the path (file location) of your example assembly output. *10pts*

 ---